apple/swift-openapi-generator/Examples/logging-middleware-oslog-example/README.md

-# Client Logging Middleware using OSLog
+# Client logging middleware using OSLog

 In this example we'll implement a `ClientMiddleware` that uses `OSLog` to log requests and responses.